cindr-stats/CINDR-Influence-Diagnostic/README.md

 ## Overview

 **CINDR** (Calibrated Influential Nonlinear Dimension Reduction) is an R package designed to provide diagnostic tools for detecting influential observations in nonlinear dimension reduction models.
-It enables robust and calibrated assessments to ensure the reliability of multivariate data analysis.
+It enables robust and calibrated tools to detect influential observations that impact the efficacy of multivariate mapping methods.

 ## Features

-- **Influence Diagnostics** for nonlinear dimension reduction methods.
+- **Influence Diagnostics** for multivariate mapping methods, such as Classical MDS, Sammon Mapping, and isoMDS.
 - **Calibration Techniques** to enhance diagnostic accuracy.
-- **Visualization Tools** for assessing influential observations.
-- **Flexible API** compatible with popular dimension reduction methods.
+- **Simulation Study Code** overviewed in the related manuscript.

 ## Installation